 From these existing surveys on adoption and churn rates, it is evident that the B2B sector of SaaS comprises of immense potential and growth, yet there are areas that demand better attention, especially the ones concerning small and mid-sized companies.

 B2C Apps influences expectations from B2B Apps

-“The success of an app is often measured by the extent to which it introduces a new habit”, said app developer Peter Mezyk in an interview with Business Insider, where Mezyk equates attention to currency.
+“The success of an app is often measured by the extent to which it introduces a new habit,” said app developer Peter Mezyk in an interview with Business Insider, where Mezyk equates attention to currency.
 The more time one spends on social media sites, the more advertising revenue the companies earn.
-Social media apps like Facebook and Instagram have been often called out for deliberately conditioning users to use it like drug.
+Social media apps like Facebook and Instagram have been often called out for deliberately conditioning users to use it as a drug.
 In 2018, an estimated 2.65 billion people were using social media worldwide, a number projected to increase to almost 3.1 billion in 2021.

-The “Fogg behaviour” model established by B.J.
+The “Fogg behavior” model established by B.J.
 Fogg, elaborates on the three criteria for a habit to be formed: sufficient motivation, an action, and a trigger.
 This is the three-pronged approach that is now standard among consumer app developers.

 Even though the functionality and usage pattern of B2B product is fundamentally different, SaaS companies need to take note of the success of B2C apps in gaining user engagement, and also about the high expectations users carry on design and ease of use, due to constant exposure to these high engagement consumer apps.